scholidonline provides online utilities for working with

 | 3 | PMC1234567 | pmcid | doi | 10.1097/00000658-199503000-00007 | ncbi |

 The result is a long data.frame with one row per link.
+When no links are found, the same columns are returned with zero rows.

 Working with mixed data